Recognized Continuing Education Evaluation Mechanism

 The American Registry of Radiologic Technologists (ARRT)

-TSRT is a RCEEM of ARRT via ASRT CE Evaluation – Recognized Continuing Education Evaluation Mechanism, or RCEEM.
+TSRT was previously a RCEEM of ARRT via ASRT CE Evaluation – Recognized Continuing Education Evaluation Mechanism, or RCEEM under the Texas Department of State Health Services.

 The TSRT, an affiliate of the American Society of Radiologic Technologists (ASRT), is the organization dedicated to the Radiologic Science professional, reflecting the concerns and spirit of thousands of Texas Imaging technologists and students.